-As of December 31, 2017, our research and development staff consisted of 320 employees and 61 subcontractors.
+As of December 31, 2018, our research and development staff consisted of 316 employees and 56 subcontractors.
 Research and development activities take place mainly at our facilities in Israel, Vancouver, Canada; and North Carolina, United States and our sub-contractor in Bangalore, India.
 We employ established procedures for the required management, development and quality assurance of our new product developments.
-Our research and development organization is divided into Security, Application Delivery, Cloud Malware and Management groups.
+Our research and development organization is divided into Security, Application Delivery, Management and Analytics and CTO groups.
 Within those groups the organization is divided according to our existing product solutions.
 Each product group is headed by a group leader and includes team leaders and engineers.
 Each group has a dedicated quality assurance team.
-In addition, we have an infrastructure department responsible for the development of our platforms which are the basis for all products, serving all product groups, which consist of a senior group leaders, team leaders, and engineers.
+In addition, we have an infrastructure department responsible for the development of our platforms which are the basis for all products, serving all product groups, which consist of a senior group leader, group leaders, team leaders, and engineers.
 The heads of all research and development divisions report to either the Chief Operating Officer or the Chief Technology Officer.